rocktronica/OneFileCMS/readme.markdown

 - Primary user noticable change: on rename/move/copy pages, split "New Name" from "New Location".
 - A couple minor bug fixes.
-- Consolidated a four functions into two.
+- Consolidated four functions into two.
 - Other general code cleanup & improvements.
-- Numerous changed, new, and removed langauge settings.
+- Numerous new, changed, and removed langauge settings.

 ### 3.4.01